enso-org/enso-archive/doc/distribution/specification/distribution.md

 ### Package Sets

-A package set is a manifest containing library versions that become available for importing when no `package.yaml` is available (e.g. when using the CLI to run a single file).
+A package set is a manifest containing library versions that are made available for importing when no `package.yaml` is available (e.g. when using the CLI to run a single file).
 The package set used is `default.yaml` and there is no way of changing the behavior currently.